Empfirez/Mobiles_SQL/README.md

 -  What is the most common screen size, ram, battery capacity and weight?
 -  Which company releases the most amount of models per year and which company releases the least?
 -  Which company has the most expensive mobile model and which company has the cheapest model?
--  Is there a correlation between mobile weight/RAM/Screen size and price?
+-  Is there a correlation between mobile weight/RAM/Screen size/battery capacity and price?
 -  Are mobile prices increasing over time?
 -  Which company produces the best value for money phones?
 -  How have mobile features evolved over the years?